 Despite Election Security Fears, Iowa Caucuses Will Use New Smartphone App

-Iowa's Democratic Party plans to use a new internet-connected smartphone app to help calculate and transmit results during the state's caucuses next month, Iowa Public Radio and NPR have confirmed.
+Iowa's Democratic Party plans to use a new Internet-connected smartphone app to help calculate and transmit results during the state's caucuses next month, Iowa Public Radio and NPR have confirmed.

-Party leaders say they decided to opt for that strategy fully aware of three years' worth of warnings about Russia's attack on the 2016 election, in which cyberattacks played a central role.
+Party leaders say they decided to opt for that strategy fully aware of three years' worth of warnings about Russia's attack on the 2016 presidential election, in which cyberattacks played a central role.

 Iowa's complicated caucus process is set to take place Feb.
-3 in gymnasiums, churches, rec centers, and other meeting places across the state.
+3 in gymnasiums, churches, recreation centers and other meeting places across the state.

-As opposed to a primary in which voters cast ballots in the same way they would for a general election, Iowa's caucuses are social affairs; caucus-goers gather in person and pledge their support for a candidate by physically "standing in their corner" in designated parts of a room.
+As opposed to a primary in which voters cast ballots in the same way they would for a general election, Iowa's caucuses are social affairs; caucusgoers gather in person and pledge their support for a candidate by physically "standing in their corner" in designated parts of a room.

 Iowa's Democrats hope the new app lets the party get results out to the public quicker, says Troy Price, the chairman of the state party.

-In an interview, Price declined to provide more details about what company or companies designed the app, or about what specific measures have been put in place to guarantee the system's security.
+In an interview, Price declined to provide more details about which company or companies designed the app, or about what specific measures have been put in place to guarantee the system's security.

 But security is a priority, he says.